Miltonr87/Adara-Dark-Theme-No-Transparency/README.md

 # [Adara Cinnamon Dark Theme - No transparency - ][repo]
 > Forked from Germán Franco.
-All credits goes to him (https://github.com/germanfr/adara-theme).
-I just removed the transparency!
+Please, all credits goes to him (https://github.com/germanfr/adara-theme).
+I just removed the transparency for a personal taste.
+Some other details may change in the future ...

 [![](Adara/screenshot.png)![](Adara-Dark/screenshot.png)][repo]
-No transparency in menu bar (bottom)
+No transparency in menu bar (now, all black)

 ## Installation
 ### Cinnamon Settings (recommended)